dobachi/docker-compose-tensorflow/README.md

   * One parameter server and two worker

-This project also provides Dockerfile referenced from the above docker compose configuration.
+This project also provides Dockerfile, which is referenced in the above docker compose configuration.
 You can install Keras by using this Dockerfile.

 ## Using nvidia-docker-compose